JFK Junior Published Article by "JFK" Director Oliver Stone Before Mysterious Plane Crash

 The widely-circulated notion that John-John was an under-qualified pilot for the flying conditions in which his plane went down has been shown to be patently false.
 He was qualified for visual day or night-time flying in visibility of no less than four miles.
 Visibility was nine miles that night.
 Kennedy had accumulated over 300 hours of flying time, enough to qualify for a commercial pilot's license.

-Another common misconception is that the skis were "hazy" over Martha's Vineyard, but in fact the skies were clear, as can be seen in weather service radar for that night.
+Another common misconception is that the skies were "hazy" over Martha's Vineyard, but in fact the skies were clear, as can be seen in weather service radar for that night.
 The online weather conditions archive Wunderground.org shows that visibility was a clear nine miles.
 There was a waxing crescent moon.
 Radar, weather reports, and extensive witness testimony corroborates that the skies were clear and flying conditions excellent around Cape Cod and Martha's Vineyard that night.
 The Martha's Vineyard airport was well-lit with new landing assistance lights, so much so that residents had complained about them.
 (Weather radar data archive.)

 Kennedy had already spotted the airport lights, radioed the tower at 9:39pm, and had begun his final approach when the plane went down in a precipitous dive, losing 1200 feet of altitude in 12 seconds, according to FAA radar analysis.
 The official NTSB report on the accident stated that Kennedy had made no contact with air traffic control at any airport since take-off, but in an interview with WCVB-Boston, Coast Guard Senior Petty Officer Todd Burgun revealed that Kennedy radioed the Martha's Vineyard tower just minutes before the crash, informing it of his final approach, in a calm and routine fashion.
 This was also reported by UPI.